NatronGitHub/openfx-misc/README.md

 * TimeOffsetOFX: Move the input clip forward or backward in time.
 * TimeBlurOFX: Average frames over a fractional shutter period.
 * NoTimeBlurOFX: Round fractional frames to integer values.
+* TimeBufferRead/TimeBufferWrite: Read from an buffer written during a previous render.

 ### Channel